-- Officers on duty at Stations #3, #4, #5, #6, and #18 are responsible for assuring that proper procedures are being used for filling air cylinders. - Verify the rated capacity of cylinders to be filled. - All Toledo Fire and Rescue Department SCBA cylinders, both 30 and 60 minute sizes, are rated at 4500 psi.
-In a mutual aid operation, always verify and double check the rated capacity of the cylinder being filled if it is not from TFRD. - Before filling cylinders, you must do a visual inspection.
-Check the hydrostatic test date and the rated capacity in psi.
-DO NOT FILL A CYLINDER THAT IS OUT OF DATE FROM THE LAST HYDROSTATIC TEST DATE (See "COMPRESSED GAS CYLINDER SERVICE LIFE AND HYDROSTATIC TEST INTERVAL" (table below)).

-Steel, aluminum and gray carbon fiber cylinders are tested every five (5) years.
+- Officers on duty at Stations #3, #4, #5, #6, #15 and #18 are responsible for assuring that proper procedures are being used for filling air cylinders. - Verify the rated capacity of cylinders to be filled. - All Toledo Fire and Rescue Department SCBA cylinders, both 30 and 60 minute sizes, are rated at are tested every five (5) years.
 For air cylinders, this information should be on a label attached to the body of the cylinder.
 For oxygen and SCUBA cylinders, this information is stamped near the neck of the cylinder.